 Community workshops, from bike repair to composting

-With the generous support of DGK, we hope to complete this zone by December 2025.
+With the generous support of DGK, this zone was completed in January 2026.
+Volunteers then built the composting area and shed storage.
 In time, we plan to add solar panels to the shed roof — charging our tools and powering lights for evening activities.

 We’re currently fundraising for an 8m x 15m (50ft!) polytunnel — a huge indoor growing space that will let us grow warmth-loving crops like tomatoes, melons, cucumbers, grapes, aubergines, herbs, and chillies.